Rekkice/chat-translate/README.md

 ## Key Features
 - Real-time translation of chat messages through an external API
-- Easily join a chatroom just by scanning the QR code shown next to the chat
+- Easily join a chatroom just by scanning the QR code shown next to the chat, or by typing the human-friendly URL
+- Easily create a chatroom, choosing 2 available languages that will be used to generate the translations
+- Dynamically generated OpenGraph images, shown when sharing the URL in social media

 ## Technologies Used
 - Elixir & Phoenix (for backend)